isw-kudos/huddo-docs/docs/boards/howto/home-page.md

-#Start Page
+#Myboards Dashboard - Home page

-The picture below shows a start page with colourful tiles.
-Each tile is one Board with names (blurred in this image), when it was last accessed, progress on tasks and more.
+The picture below shows the Myboards Dashboar.
+This is your start / home page with colourful tiles.
+Each tile is one Board with a name, when it was last accessed, progress on tasks and more.

 ![Home Page](../../assets/boards/home-page.png)